Jordan Destination Guide

 Must-See Attractions:

-Tip: Consider visiting Petra by Night (offered Monday, Wednesday, Thursday) for a magical candlelit experience.
+Tip: Consider visiting Petra by Night (offered Monday, Wednesday, and Thursday) for a magical candlelit experience.

 Wadi Rum